cubistcastle/static-site-generators/README.md

 I used my tool on several sites and over time I made several site-specific tweaks to allow me to have dynamic menus, different layouts on different sections of the sites, etc.

 Finally I rationalized all the different versions, tidied it up, and released it as [Templer](https://github.com/skx/templer).
-(It now supports plugins which allowed me to add support for both Textile & Markdown input.)
+(It now supports plugins to add support for Textile, Markdown and other input-formats.)

 Templer is used on many sites, but a reasonably complete example is the Lumail website, which uses a couple of home-made plugins to auto-generate and auto-link the Lua primitives I've implemented in my mail client:

 * [lumail - console mail client with Lua scripting.](http://lumail.org)
     * [The source this site is built from](http://github.com/skx/lumail.org)